 One final consideration before jumping into the campaign creation and focusing on settings is writing ads and mapping landing pages per ad group.
 The best keyword portfolio and campaign structure can fall flat without the proper ad and landing page experience.
 Relevant ads and landing pages help you achieve a click through rate, cost per lead and ROI, however, there’s something even larger at play with great ad text; your Quality Score depends on it.

-The AdWords system issues a keyword level Quality Score to each of your keywords (calculated according to your exact matches) and click-through rate is one of the biggest players in the calculation.
+The Google Ads system issues a keyword level Quality Score to each of your keywords (calculated according to your exact matches) and click-through rate is one of the biggest players in the calculation.
 A high Quality Score ultimately helps you achieve a higher position on the page and lower overall cost per clicks, which means your budget can stretch a bit further for the same amount of clicks.